LucaScorpion/cocktails/cocktails/negroni.md

 - 30 ml Campari
 - 30 ml sweet vermouth

+Combine into a rocks glass with big ice cubes.

 One of the all-time classics.
 Bittersweet in the best possible way.